Dollar left sprawling after jobs gloom and N. Korea

 Oil prices also spiked after Hurricane Harvey knocked out a sizeable chunk of the US’s oil refining capacity.
 This coupled with an abrupt slowdown in America’s rate of job creation will knock any chance of the US Federal Reserve raising interest rates again this year, Lamb argues.

-“After a month of steady dollar strength, it has taken just days to put the greenback flat on its back”, noted Lamb.
+“After a month of steady dollar strength, it has taken just days to put the greenback flat on its back”, notes Lamb.

 “Hours after Treasury Secretary Steve Mnuchin mused about how a weaker dollar could help US exporters, he has got exactly what he wished for.
 With the detail of this jobs report almost as gloomy as the headline, there is nothing here to support hopes of a quick reversal for the dollar – and the prospect of a further interest rate rise has retreated into 2018.